 FDR’s policies included 20-years of Wealth Distribution (80% estate taxes) and Income Distribution (92% income tax) for the rich, Nationalism, Full-employment, single income families, a strong empathetic social contract, debt-forgiveness, low cost-of-living, and affordable home ownership

 Family values played a part.
-After divorce and unemployment decimated the nuclear family in the 1930s, single income family policies ensured that both men and women could both live full lives.
-Women could start families when they wanted, birthrates maintained a sustainable 2.2 children per woman, and families could care for itself more – so we didn’t need to ask others to raise our children and watch our elderly.
+After divorce and a 70% unemployment decimated the nuclear family in the 1930s, Single Income Family policies ensured that both men and women could both live full lives.
+Women could start families when they wanted, birthrates maintained a sustainable 3.0 children per woman, and families could care for their old and young – so we didn’t need to ask others to raise our children and watch our elderly.
 Men could not keep high jobs in business or government unless they were “Heads of Households” and a husband’s salary supported both his relations – and his wife’s family too.
 Similar policies were no different in Russia, Europe, and the United States.
 Birthrates in North America’s “Double Income Family” policy norm today – are at an unsustainable 1.7 and less.
 This Double Income Family policy is known widely as Female Equality

 Social Contract is the biggest problem of our time – or of any other in human history.
 Why?
 Because today’s 70-year-old monetary system cycle is the first to mature to a normal imbalance within a mature nuclear era.
 By the timing of World War commencements in 1914 and 1939 – which were the result of our two previous low social contracts and mature capitalisms, we are within just ten years of the correctable 100% destruction of most living things on this planet by a World War III.
 Climate is a minor correctible issue in comparison and climate has never led to World Wars.
 Low Social Contracts lead to major wars reliably in history.

 The United Nations was created to ensure “big picture” planning and to prevent another mature capitalism.
 Its failure to fulfill its primary mission explains why it can’t keep up with world conflicts and this is also why our schools don’t teach democratic voters the importance of sustaining Social Contracts today.
 95% of countries are experiencing and treating far-less-important social problem symptoms now (mental health, poverty, etc), without understanding what is the underlying cause.
 At CSQ Research we solve causal (root cause) problems first, we build sustainable societies globally (World Peace), and we do this transparently – and invite readers to learn to understand a defendable scientific approach that is proven to work in only the most successful countries and economies reliably

 Capitalistic policies that work well to build a strong Social Contract (SC) early-on in a well-balanced monetary system, don’t work well later as the cycle matures and unbalances.
-This is due to first, the mathematical certainty of compounding annual inflation; and second, due to the natural imbalances created by successful unmanaged capitalism in any economy.
+This is due to first, the mathematical certainty of compounding annual inflations; and second, due to the natural imbalances created by successful unmanaged capitalism in any economy.
 As annual inflations of 1% to 14% compound for 60-years, a 1% inflation in 2019 is now 60-times (60% inflation) in 1960 dollars.
-Just 5% of nations today live the American Dream still because they actively managed the balance between incomes and cost-of-living (they ensured a strong Social Contract).
-Transition Economics (TE) proves that a strong Social Contact ensures advancing economies at all points in a monetary system cycle’s maturity – and that a low-SC sends economies into a collapse-trending
+Just 5% of nations today live the American Dream still because they actively managed the balance between incomes and cost-of-living; they ensured a strong Social Contract.
+Transition Economics (TE) proves that a strong Social Contact is causal to advancing economies at all points in a monetary system cycle’s maturity – and that a low-SC nation sends their economy into a collapse-trending reliably

-Without proper reporting, economies become like any fleet of vehicles that are run without oil-changes for a year.
-The manager shows terrific costs-savings and is bonused and congratulated for his managerial skill; at the end of the year he is given a promotion and the next manager is responsible for the long-gone first manager’s costly engine repairs.
-Housing bubbles, starvation wages, unemployment, export revenue losses, all runaway unreported while politicians are rewarded due to a GDP report that was designed to always be positive.
-In 60-years, World GDP was negative by -1% in one year only – and that was 2008; an economic event as catastrophic as 1929’s crash.
+Without proper reporting, economies become like a fleet of vehicles that are run without an oil change for a year.
+The fleet manager shows terrific cost-savings and is rewarded for his managerial skill; at the end of the year he is given a promotion, leaves the division, and now the next manager is responsible for the long-gone first manager’s costly engine repairs.
+Housing bubbles, starvation wages, under-reported unemployment, export revenue losses, all run unreported today – while politicians are “applauded” by a GDP report that was designed to always be positive.
+In 60-years, World GDP has been negative (by -1%) in one year only – 2008 – an economic year as catastrophic as was 1929’s crash.

-Hardest hit by these confusions are the large democracies.
-Where the Marshall Plan could not ensure socially responsible policy corrections were added to national Constitutions, multi-billion-dollar advertising campaigns could misinstruct voters to prefer policies that damaged social contracts, stalled economies, and also repaid those expensive ad campaigns by sending 95% of all income gains to the top-1% rich.
-Political opportunists tested slogans like “low-tax”, “small government”, conservative, liberal, “open markets”, unAmerican, Socialism, Middle Income, Female Equality, and gun ownership, which compelled voters to inadvertently shrink their economies, increase debt, and to create the same dystopic conditions that authors Dickens, Byron, Hugo, Orwell, Aristotle, Hobbes, Tolstoy, Rousseau and many others, warned against during their experiences in mature capitalisms.
-See Political Opportunism Proofs in our World at our Hands Report page explains the problems with each of these misreports.
+Hardest hit by these confusing policies, terms, and misreports are the large democracies.
+Where socially responsible policy corrections were not ensured in national Constitutions, multi-billion-dollar advertising campaigns could redirect voters to prefer policies that damaged social contracts, stalled economies, and also repaid those expensive ad campaigns by sending 95% of all income gains to the top-1% rich.
+Political opportunists market-tested slogans like “low-tax”, “small government”, “conservative/liberal”, “open markets”, unAmerican, Socialism, Middle Income, Female Equality, and gun ownership, which compelled voters to inadvertently shrink their economies, increase debt, and to create the same dystopic conditions that authors Dickens, Byron, Hugo, Orwell, Aristotle, Hobbes, Tolstoy, Rousseau and many others, warned against during their experiences with mature capitalisms of the past.
+TE’s World at our Hands Report page explains the problems with each of these misreports.

-CSQ Research’s Sustainable Societies Program is home to The SCP Report (The Social Contract Product Report), TASK (The Academic Sustainable Societies Challenge), Transition Economics – the non-theory-based Econometrics science that explains which policies support strong economies – and which do not – in TE’s World at our Hands Report, ACT – a solution to imbalance available to every voter at the ballot box, Worthwhile Industries, #WPProjects, CMI (Country Management Index), SDC – Training & Sustainable Certification Programs, and more
+CSQ Research’s Sustainable Societies Program is home to The SCP Report (The Social Contract Product Report), TASK (The Academic Sustainable Societies Challenge), Transition Economics and TE’s World at our Hands Report, ACT – the solution that gives every democratic citizen a vote, Worthwhile Industries, #WPProjects, CMI (Country Management Index), SDC – Training & Sustainable Certification Programs, and more

-From self-sufficient, automated neighborhoods that cost a fraction of today’s manual societies; to the Policies and Worthwhile Campuses that build them, CSQ Research and the Worthwhile Industries team, finance and build the projects needed to build every country’s ultimate Economic Strategic Plan
+From self-sufficient, automated neighborhoods that cost a fraction of today’s manual societies; to the Policies and Worthwhile Campuses that build them, CSQ Research and the Worthwhile Industries team, finance and build the projects needed to build every country’s ultimate Strategic Plan